juniorsysadmin/juniorsysadmin-dnscache/README.md

 ##Limitations

-This module has been built on and tested against Puppet 2.7 and higher.
+This module has received limited testing against Puppet 3.8.7 and Puppet 4.x

 This module has been tested on: